schwilklab/lab-resources/data-code/data-management.md

 The main tools we use for data analysis are [R][R] and [Python][Python].
 We also use shell scripts ([Bash][bash]) to glue various other pieces of code and existing software together.
 I help my students to learn R and I teach a course in R programming, so this is the most common language we use.

-## R and working directory ##
+## R and the working directory ##

 It is best to avoid any explicit calls to set the working directory in your R code (avoid `setwd()`).
 Therefore, you must standardize on an assumed working directory.
-In our projects, the scripts are all placed in a `scripts` directory and the code in these scripts assumes that this is the  working directory.
-IN other words, to refer to a data file in the data directory, use relative paths: `"../data/some-data-file.csv"`.
-This way, scripts will run from the command line in the directory and one can enforce this locally in your editing environment: eg use a project file (.Rproj for RStudio users).
-Please don't put the local machine and user specific project fiules into version control (see Version Control, below).
+In our projects, the scripts are all placed in a `scripts` directory and the code in these scripts either assumes that this is the working directory or that the repository root is the working directory.
+Newer projects use the latter convention.
+In other words, to refer to a data file in the data directory, use relative paths: `"./data/some-data-file.csv"`.
+The ways of ensuring that your editor/IDE set the startup working directory vary by system (eg `.Rproj` files for RStudio).
+These system-specific files should NOT be tracked by git and are specific to each user.
+The `.gitignore` should list those file types.

 ## Some suggestions for code organization ##